Webador/SlmMail/docs/Postage.md

 ### Error handling

-If an error occurs when a request is made to the Mandrill API using `SlmMail\Service\PostageService`, some exceptions are thrown.
+If an error occurs when a request is made to the Postage API using `SlmMail\Service\PostageService`, some exceptions are thrown.
 Each exception implements the `SlmMail\Exception\ExceptionInterface`, so you can easily filter each SlmMail exceptions.